 Sony RX1R versus Sony RX1

-The Sony Cyber-shot DSC-RX1R and the Sony Cyber-shot DSC-RX1 are two enthusiast cameras that were officially introduced, respectively, in June 2013 and September 2012.
+The Sony Cyber-shot DSC-RX1R and the Sony Cyber-shot DSC-RX1 are two enthusiast cameras that were revealed to the public, respectively, in June 2013 and September 2012.
 Both the RX1R and the RX1 are fixed lens compact cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX1R and the Sony RX1 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1R – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1R – represents 100 percent across all the size and weight measures).

 In this particular case, the Sony RX1R and the Sony RX1 have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that neither the RX1R nor the RX1 are weather-sealed.